Roasted red peppers are one of the easiest and most adaptable ingredients you can have in your picnic arsenal.

 - Eat them stand-alone or as a side, especially the baby roasted sweet peppers which come in a bright array of colours.
 Simply drizzle with olive oil or even add a dash of balsamic.

-- Incorporate into a Mediterranean style mezze platter with olives, bread and some robust dips like baba ganoush and hummus.
+- Incorporate into a Mediterranean style mezze platter with olives, bread or focaccia and some robust dips like baba ganoush and hummus.

 - Slice them into salads.
 They are a robust addition to any salad especially make-ahead salads.